 Challenge 2.
 Data security compliance and regulations

-In the Healthcare industry you have to deal with a great amount of sensitive data, that’s why you have to be very careful when it comes to data security compliances and regulations.
-Data of patients’ are strictly regulated.
-If you develop a Minimum Viable Product that violates the regulations applicable in a given region, you may end up with a penalty.
-Depending on the country, there are a few different categories of the regulations, like:
+In the Healthcare industry, you have to deal with a great amount of sensitive data; that’s why you have to be very careful when it comes to data security compliances and regulations.
+Data of patients are strictly regulated.
+If you develop a Minimum Viable Product that violates the regulations applicable in a given region, you may get a penalty.
+Depending on the country, there are a few different categories of regulations, like:

-- HIPAA – Health Insurance Portability and Accountability Act – US federal law that protects patients privacy and their medical records.
-HIPAA also gives companies the ability to share information with their clients in a safe and secure manner.
-In particular, HIPAA requires healthcare providers to take appropriate steps in order to:
+- HIPAA – Health Insurance Portability and Accountability Act – US federal law that protects patients’ privacy and their medical records.
+HIPAA also allows companies to share information with their clients safely and securely.
+In particular, HIPAA requires healthcare providers to take appropriate steps to:

 – protect the confidentiality of health information by restricting access only to those who need it for treatment or care,

-– ensure the security of health information by following appropriate procedures if information relating to a person’s health is disclosed or made available outside the organization.
+– ensure the security of health information by following appropriate procedures if information about a person’s health is disclosed or made available outside the organization.

 To comply with this law, you must have adequate security measures – you can use electronic data encryption codes and make sure that no third parties have access to patient information.
 The HIPAA provisions were supplemented in 2009 by the HITECH Act (Health Information Technology for Economic and Clinical Health Act).

-- GDPR – General Data Protection Regulation – EU regulation, containing provisions on the protection of individuals with regard to the processing of personal data and provisions on the free movement of personal data.
+- GDPR – General Data Protection Regulation – EU regulation, containing provisions on the protection of individuals concerning the processing of personal data and provisions on the free movement of personal data.
 GDPR refers to all personal data of the people within its scope, while HIPAA regulates and protects just the health information of patients.

-- DPA – Data Protection Act – regulation protecting personal data of the UK-based patients and companies.
+- DPA – Data Protection Act – regulation protecting personal data of UK-based patients and companies.